 We face risks associated with customer concentration, which could adversely affect our financial condition, results of operations, and business prospects.
 As a result of our Routejade acquisition in October 2023, our current revenue stream is derived largely from a limited number of key customers, including military contractors.
 A single customer, who is a military subcontractor in South Korea, accounted for approximately 75% of our total revenue for the fiscal year 2023.
 Any adverse changes in the purchasing behavior, financial stability, or strategic direction of these key customers could significantly impact our revenue.
 The terms and conditions of contracts with these key customers may not provide us with sufficient protection against fluctuations in demand, changes in pricing, or competitive pressures.
+For example, we rely on a single supplier for components to manufacture products for our military customers and any disruption in the supply of components would negatively impact our ability to perform under such contracts and significantly negatively impact our revenues and profit margin.
+Further, should we have to replace our single supplier, or renegotiate the terms of our current supplier agreement, we may be unable to establish or obtain competitively favorable terms, which would also negatively impact our revenues and profit margin under our military customer contracts.

 Moreover, the expiration, termination, or renegotiation of contracts, whether from the integration of these customers as a result of the acquisition or otherwise, could lead to uncertainty and volatility in our revenue stream.
 Lack of diversification increases our susceptibility to adverse events affecting our key customers.
-The loss of a significant customer or a substantial reduction in business volume from key accounts could have a material adverse effect on our financial performance, cash flows, and ability to fund its operations, capital expenditures, and strategic initiatives.
+The loss of a significant customer or a substantial reduction in business volume from key accounts could have a material adverse effect on our financial performance, cash flows, and ability to fund our operations, capital expenditures, and strategic initiatives.
 While we may seek to mitigate the risks associated with customer concentration through diversification efforts, expanded market reach, and enhanced customer relationship management, there can be no assurance that such measures will be successful in offsetting the potential adverse impacts of customer concentration.